Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 Graft

-This does not mean one follicle constantly grows multiple hairs.
+This does not mean one follicle constantly grows multiple hairs it explains how hairs are grouped under the skin.

-Does More Hairs Per Follicle Mean Better Density?
+Does More Hairs per Follicle Mean Better Density?

 Not necessarily.